 We believe that RSE is a key vehicle for promoting equality, inclusion and social justice.
 Our RSE is designed to promote gender equality through challenging gender stereotypes and sexism and sexual harassment in schools.
 We take these issues seriously and ensure that we embed content on gender equality throughout the curriculum.
-These are reflected in the Medium Term Plans of each academic department.
 We are also committed to an RSE that makes every pupil feel valued and included and is relevant to them.
-This means we are committed to an LGBT+ inclusive and SEND inclusive curriculum and are mindful of the SEND Code of Practice 2014 when planning for this subject.
+This means we are committed to an LGBT+ inclusive and SEND inclusive curriculum and are mindful of the SEND Code of Practice 2014.
 We will also ensure that we take into account the religious and cultural background of all students when teaching RSE.
 An inclusive RSE at Earlscliffe will seek to challenge all forms of discrimination and prejudice between pupils and promote understanding and respect as outlined under the Equality Act 2010.
 As a boarding school, this is also reflected in our espousal of National Minimum Standard 16.